 Introduction

 Independence, considered central to active ageing, is defined by the World Health Organisation [1] as the ability to function in daily life with no or little help from others.
 Globally, dementia affects over 46 million people and is a leading cause of disability [2].
 Living at home for as long as possible is an important manifestation of independence [3], although independence for people living with dementia may be more usefully conceptualised as the ability to manage life with ‘some degree of independence’ [4,5].
 Recent models of living independently with dementia acknowledge a tension between independence as an expression of full autonomy and the interdependence that can enable people with dementia to live longer at home [6].
-Two-thirds of people diagnosed with dementia live in their own homes [7] often supported by family, friends, neighbours and care services.
+Two-thirds of people diagnosed with dementia in the UK live in their own homes [7] often supported by family, friends, neighbours and care services.

 Sixty percent of the UK homecare workforce work with people living with dementia [8] providing personal, basic nursing care and domestic support.
 Most homecare agencies explicitly adopt person-centred care values, which can be challenged by the task-orientated nature of care planning and delivery in an under-resourced sector.
 Person-centred dementia care considers individuals within their social context [9] and focuses on valuing the individual, promoting independence and functional abilities [10].

 Few studies have included people living with dementia in research about their care.
 In one such study, people living with dementia prioritised independence (including opportunities for meaningful activities), self-management of dementia symptoms and quality of life [11].
 In contrast, family members, who are often substituted as a proxy, prioritise their relative’s safety [12,13].
-We used ethnographic observations and qualitative interviews to explore how homecare workers’ care approaches may support or inhibit independence of their clients living with dementia.
-We sought to capture a wide range of stakeholder perspectives, including people living with dementia at varying stages of the condition.
-This work informed the development of a training programme to enhance homecare workers’ understanding and implementation of person-centred dementia care [14].
+We used ethnographic observations and qualitative interviews to answer our exploratory research question: how can homecare workers’ support or inhibit independence in their clients living with dementia?
+We sought to capture a wide range of stakeholder perspectives, from people living with dementia at varying stages of the condition, family carers, health and social care professionals (including general practitioners, social workers, and commissioners) and homecare staff.
+This work informed the development of the NIDUS-Professional training and support programme to enhance homecare workers’ understanding and implementation of person-centred dementia care [14].

 Methods